DaVikingMan/FalconXOS/README.md

 Note : You may have noticed that some Documentations and parts of different .md files have been changed.<br>
 Well, I wanted to change some of the Documentation and fix some grammatical errors.<br>
 The documentation and deleted parts will be re-added when FalconXOS will be completely released.<br>
-This deletion was to ensure the smooth functioning of the app and to provide comprehensive Documentation which everyone can understand, when TerminalXOS is released completely.
+This deletion was to ensure the smooth functioning of the app and to provide comprehensive Documentation which everyone can understand, when FalconXOS is released completely.
 Sorry for the inconvenience.